pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/terminus-decoupled-kit-plugin.md

 The `decoupled-kit:create` command guides you through the following tasks:

-- Creating a new site on Pantheon for the CMS back-end of your choice.
+- Creating a new site on Pantheon for the CMS backend of your choice.
 - Optionally installing your CMS.
 - Creating a front-end codebase that sources data from your newly created CMS project.
 This codebase will be automatically configured for local development,